majid-iqbal1/majid-iqbal1/README.md

 # Hi, I'm Majid 👋

-### 📄 About
 - I am currently a full-time senior student at the University of Washington Bothell, majoring in Computer Science and Software Engineering.
 I am excited to collaborate on innovative projects where I can apply my skills and continue learning alongside others who are passionate about technology.

-**🌱 Currently Learning:**
-- Currently learning some web development languages and tools: React, Node.js, typescript, firebase, Vercel,
+- I am currently learning some web development languages and tools: React, Node.js, typescript, firebase, Vercel

 **📫 How to Reach Me:**
 - [LinkedIn](https://www.linkedin.com/in/majid-iqbal10/), [Email](mailto:majidi2@uw.edu)